 I usually make this on Wednesdays probably because it was ingrained in my head that Wednesdays are spaghetti days.
-And now that I have a family of my own, Wednesdays seem to be the busiest day so this quick meal makes it simple.
+Now that I have a family of my own, everyday is busy, making this a perfect choice for a meal.

 Add in the crushed peeled tomatoes to the onion mixture.
-Stir it carefully and let cook for about ten minutes.
+Stir it carefully because it can splatter.
+Simmer the sauce for about ten minutes.